Xenearkr/DARE/README.md

 ## 📢 News
+- [2026-03-10]: Support evaluation of SDAR-30B-A3B-Chat with SGLang and lmdeploy.
+- [2026-03-09]: Support evaluation of LLaDA2.1-mini with SGLang.
-- [2026-03-03]: Support mdpo for LLaDA/Dream.
+- [2026-03-03]: Support mdpo for LLaDA and Dream.
 - [2026-03-02]: Support SGLang for SDAR rl rollout.
-- [2026-02-28]: Several errors/bugs/updates for LLaDA/Dream sequence parallel have been fixed/adapted.
+- [2026-02-28]: Several errors/bugs/updates for LLaDA and Dream sequence parallel have been fixed/adapted.
 - [2026-02-27]: Support evaluation of SDAR with SGLang.
 - [2026-02-26]: Update LLaDA cj-grpo and add Dream cj-grpo.
 - [2025-12-28]: Several errors/bugs/updates in dp_actor_algorithm have been fixed/adapted.
 - [2025-12-24]: Support online rl (online weight update of rollout) for SDAR.
 - [2025-12-23]: Support vrpo (preference optimization) for Dream.
 - [2025-12-16]: Support vrpo (preference optimization) for LLaDA.
-- [2025-12-12]: Support sft/peft of SDAR.
+- [2025-12-12]: Support sft and peft of SDAR.
 - [2025-12-11]: Support evaluation of LLaDAMoE and LLaDA2.0-mini with SGLang.
 - [2025-12-08]: Support coupled-grpo, cj-grpo and spg algorithm.
 - [2025-12-03]: Support sequence parallel to enable longer generation ability for dLLMs.
-- [2025-12-01]: We initialize the codebase of DARE (dLLM Alignment and Reinforcement Executor), including faster sft/peft/rl (d1, bgpo) training (LLaDA/Dream) and evaluation (LLaDA/Dream/SDAR).
+- [2025-12-01]: We initialize the codebase of DARE (dLLM Alignment and Reinforcement Executor), including training (sft, peft, and rl) and faster evaluation.

 ## 🔍 Catalogue